invalidcredentials/PHP-Cardano/README.md

 ## ⚠️ Beta Status

-**This library is currently in BETA.** While the core cryptographic implementations have been extensively tested and follow Cardano standards (CIP-1852, Ed25519-BIP32, Icarus derivation), we're actively seeking:
+**This library is currently in BETA.** While the core cryptographic implementations have been extensively tested and follow Cardano standards (CIP-1852, Ed25519-BIP32, Icarus derivation), the following would be valuable:

 - **Community testing** across different PHP environments and versions
 - **Feedback** on API design and developer experience